-Michelle has spent years as a public defender and working and in the kitchen of award-winning chef Michelle Bernstein, experiences that heavily inform her work at AFC.
-Michelle’s father’s family is from the Northside and she has a passion for building racial and social equity in this community.
+Michelle grows networks, opportunities, and advocacy efforts as VP of Innovation.
+She has worked as a public defender and in the kitchen of an award-winning chef.
+Michelle’s father’s family is from the Northside, and she has a passion for building racial and social equity in this community.

-Princess, a proud Chicago native, has worked as a licensed trainer and educator in North Minneapolis for more than twenty years.
-She is an AFC founder and oversees the organization’s education and training programs.
-Princess is passionate about working with families and children to build healthy foundations for lifelong learning.
+Princess builds connections and nurtures relationships as Senior Engagement Officer.
+She has worked in North Minneapolis as a licensed trainer and educator for more than twenty years.
+Princess is passionate about working with families to build healthy foundations for lifelong learning.

 Aaron has been in the hospitality field for over 15 years.
 He enjoys the dynamic and fast-paced environment of hospitality and food service, having worked through college as a bartender, server, cook, cabana, and banquet supervisor.
 Aaron has worked with Breaking Bread Café in Minneapolis and, in a variety of capacities, with Kaskaid Hospitality as a General Manager and Director for Crave restaurants and Crave catering.

 Darryl supervises day-to-day operations at AFC, providing human resources support and management expertise.
 A Los Angeles native, Darryl brings 25 years of experience working in the private sector, as a high school teacher, private investigator and database administrator.
 He is an avid urban farmer, maintaining his own plots at his home in North Minneapolis.

 Vice President of Advancement